Affiliate links on Android Authority may earn us a commission. Learn more.

 Install ad-blocking extensions, apps, or use browsers with ad-blocking features

 While Chrome now has some ad-blocking features, it’s not perfect.
-Another solution is to download ad-blocking extensions for Chrome.
-Of course, this is only an option for computer users.
+Another solution is to download an ad-blocker for Chrome on Android, in the form of an extension.
 Some of the best ones include AdBlock and Adblock Plus (no relation), and they should do away with more annoying ads more effectively than using Chrome alone.

-Additionally, some applications block ads for you on Android.
+Additionally, you can get an actual ad blocker for Android.
 You can find the best ones in our list of the best ad-blocker apps.

 Another method is to use another web browser with its integrated ad-blocking features.
 You’ll find that most of the privacy-focused browsers have ad-blocking features.
-Some of the options available on Android include Brave, Opera, and even Adblock has its stand-alone web browser.
+Just go to the Google Play Store and download options like Brave, Opera, and even Adblock has its stand-alone web browser.

 FAQs